Michelle-Dozal/Rendering_Pipeline/README.md

 ## Usage
 Once the files are downloaded and all the code is in place you can run the tests or the grading script.
+To compile run ```scons```.
 To run the tests, run ```./ray_tracer -i <test-file>``` and once it runs the output of that test file will be routed to the output.png where you can see it.
 This project comes with a grading script, which you can run like this: ```./grading-script.py .``` and you will see all the tests that are passed.

 ### Technologies
 * C++